sideroff/dormakaba-challenge-2023/README.md

 # dormakaba coding challenge

 The challenge contains a door list and detail page.
-The applicants are asked to implement new use cases and fix some bugs based on the handout, which is provided together with the challenge itself.
+The applicants are asked to implement new use cases and fix some bugs based on the web-frontend-developer-challenge.pdf file in this repository.

 ## Getting Started